GridTools/gt4py/README.rst

 The DSL expresses computations on a 3-dimensional Cartesian grid.
 The horizontal axes (``I``, ``J``) are always computed in parallel, while the vertical (``K``) can be iterated in sequential, forward or backward, order.
 Cartesian offsets are expressed relative to a center index.

-In addition, GT4Py provides functions to create storages (arrays) with memory layout suited for a particular backend.
+In addition, GT4Py provides functions to allocate arrays with memory layout suited for a particular backend.

 The following backends are supported: